imw-md/motep/README.md

 - Uses python based optimization code to reduce the function value (errors)
 - Can switch to different optimizer and any stage
 - Can provide configurational weight to each atomic configurations
-- You can optimize any force-field
+- Can optimize MTPs (You can optimize any force-field)
+- New python based MTP calculator
+- Switch to different radial basis type then chebyshev

 ````